This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 1. Dell UltraSharp U2723QE — Editor’s Pick

-The U2723QE earns the top spot because of one specification that meaningfully separates it from standard IPS monitors: the IPS Black panel from LG, which delivers a 2000:1 contrast ratio.
-Standard IPS monitors typically achieve 1000:1.
-That difference is visible in everyday use — dark UI elements look richer, and white backgrounds appear cleaner and brighter by comparison.
+The U2723QE earns top spot for a single specification most monitors skip: the IPS Black panel, which delivers a 2000:1 contrast ratio.
+Standard IPS panels achieve 1000:1.
+That gap shows up in daily use — dark UI elements look richer, and white backgrounds appear cleaner by comparison.

-For remote work specifically, the U2723QE’s built-in Ethernet port stands out.
-Connect the monitor to your router via Ethernet, plug your laptop into the monitor via USB-C, and your laptop gets a wired internet connection through that single USB-C cable — no additional adapter needed.
-On video calls, the difference between wired and wireless internet is measurable: lower latency, no packet drops, no degraded audio or frozen video when your WiFi fluctuates.
+For remote work, the built-in Ethernet is the real differentiator.
+Connect the monitor to your router with an Ethernet cable, connect your laptop to the monitor via USB-C, and your laptop gets a wired internet connection through that single cable.
+No adapter needed.
+On video calls, wired internet means stable packet delivery — no frozen frames when your WiFi drops during a presentation.

 2. ASUS ProArt PA279CV — Best Value

-For remote workers, the practical draw is 100% sRGB and 100% Rec.
-709 coverage — the color spaces your documents, browser UI, and video conferencing apps use.
-Text looks neutral and accurate.
+The practical draw is 100% sRGB and 100% Rec.
+709 coverage.
+These are the color spaces your documents, browser, and video conferencing apps use.
+Text looks neutral.
 Web page colors render correctly.
-Spreadsheet backgrounds aren’t tinged with warmth or blue from a miscalibrated panel.
+You won’t get the warm tint or cool cast that comes off an uncalibrated budget panel.

 3. Samsung ViewFinity S80PB

-Samsung’s ViewFinity S80PB earns its place on this list with a specific advantage: the matte display coating.
-In home office environments with variable lighting — a window behind you, a lamp off to one side — a glossy display creates distracting reflections.
-The S80PB’s matte surface absorbs those reflections and keeps the screen content readable in most lighting conditions.
+The S80PB earns its place with one feature most monitors don’t address: the matte display coating.
+In a real home office with a window behind you, a lamp off to one side, and overhead lighting, a glossy display creates constant distracting reflections.
+The S80PB’s matte surface absorbs them and keeps screen content readable in most conditions.

-The 98% DCI-P3 color coverage is impressive for the price, and the 90W USB-C power delivery handles full laptop charging.
-Samsung’s Intelligent Eye Care adjusts screen brightness and color temperature automatically in response to ambient light changes, which reduces the need for manual adjustment throughout the day.
+The 98% DCI-P3 coverage is strong at $329, and the 90W USB-C handles full laptop charging.
+Samsung’s Intelligent Eye Care adjusts brightness and color temperature automatically as ambient light shifts — useful for a home office where conditions change throughout the day.

 Comparison Table